ddsbook/blog/2014/01/blander-part1.md

 ```

-If you'd like to follow along at home, use the URL above or the [csv is available for download](http://datadrivensecurity.info/blog/data/2014/01/marx.csv.gz).
+If you'd like to follow along at home, use the URL above or the <a href="http://datadrivensecurity.info/blog/data/2014/01/marx.csv.gz" download="marx.csv.gz">csv is available for download</a>.

 In case you don't recognize those source (src) and destination (dst) fields those are IP addresses.
 They are much easier to store (and manipulate) in a long integer format than as a string in the dotted quad formats.
 If you work with large data sets too or store these in a database, please convert to long first!